-An important fundamental change has taken place around the UN's COP 26 climate conference with the implementation of government policies more favourable towards nuclear power.
-Coincident with the climate conference the global energy crisis has driven up year-ahead gas and seaborne thermal coal prices, "traditional" fuels used for base load power, by 150% and 50% respectively.
-Rising energy costs have focused governments' minds on the inherent value of existing base load power generating capacity, but particularly from the low-carbon-emitting nuclear sector.
-With good reason, established western markets are now keener than ever to maintain nuclear power in the energy mix.
-Such policies changes have proved extremely beneficial, allowing utilities to invest to sustain output from existing operations while also providing optimism for future development of new capacity.
+Your Board and the Investment Managers remain confident over the long-term outlook for uranium.
+Rising energy costs, which have accompanied the global energy crisis, have focused governments' minds on the inherent value of existing base load power generating capacity; particularly from the low-carbon-emitting nuclear sector.
+With good reason, established Western markets are now keener than ever to maintain nuclear power in the energy mix.
+The EU commission confirmed the inclusion of Nuclear and Natural Gas in the EU taxonomy, a classification system that helps investors determine which economic activities are environmentally sustainable.
+This should attract cheaper debt financing options and further support from governments and green focused capital.
+Such policy changes have proved extremely beneficial, allowing utilities to invest and sustain output from existing operations, while also providing optimism for future development of new capacity.
+The Asia nuclear market has improved markedly with Japan announcing nuclear restarts and China expanding its nuclear plan rollouts.